Assistant Dean of Undergraduate Affairs

 Required Qualifications and Skills:

-- A master’s degree from an AACSB accredited business school and previous teaching experience at an institution of higher education are required.
+- A master’s degree in business or business related area (preferably from an AACSB accredited business school) and previous teaching experience at an institution of higher education are required.

 - Previous experience with ACBSP Accreditation is highly preferred.